MiyooCFW/docs/docs/Using-Docker-to-Compile-Games.md

 ## Compiling apps by setting up Project for Docker

-- Just outside the project directory, create an empty text file named "make.sh", and add the following text to it, replacing the values of the PROJECT_DIR and MAKE_CMD variables with your project's directory name and compile command:
+- Just outside the project directory, create an empty text file named "make.sh", and add the following text to it, replacing the values of the PROJECT_DIR and MAKE_CMD variables with your project's directory name and compile command (assuming you use shared uClibc SDK):

 ```
 #! /bin/bash